 While you optimise your processes, you need to ensure that nothing comes at the cost of compromised customer service or experience.

 2. Diversify your carrier and vendor network

 An efficient way to secure competitive rates is to expand your carrier and vendor network—more the competition, more the negotiations, and better the rates.

 It’s crucial to note here that increasing the vendor and carrier pool may not be practical in a traditional negotiation set-up.
 However, by adopting a freight management system, you can automate negotiations and potentially engage with as many vendors as you like.

 Systems like GoComet’s RFQ management module assure you the best possible rates via its innovative compounded negotiation system.
 The system is designed to conduct multiple automated negotiations with dynamic deadlines.
 It nudges your vendors to compete with each other to offer you the best rates.

 3. Assess risks and opportunities by exploring multiple routes

-Considering multiple routing options and analysing the chosen route is a must.
-It makes route optimisation possible and ensures cost-effectiveness.
+Considering multiple routing options and analyZing the chosen route is a must.
+It makes route optimiZation possible and ensures cost-effectiveness.

 Many times it offers a peek into new opportunities and markets.